Agriculture in the Philippines: Rice

 The Philippines is the 8th largest rice producer in the world, accounting for 2.8% of global rice production.
 The Philippines was also the world's largest rice importer in 2010.
 In 2010, nearly 15.7 million metric tons of palay (pre-husked rice) were produced.
 In 2010, palay accounted for 21.86% percent of gross value added in agriculture and 2.37% of GNP.
 Self-sufficiency in rice reached 88.93% in 2015.

 Rice production in the Philippines has grown significantly since the 1950s.
-Improved varieties of rice developed during the Green Revolution, including at the International Rice Research Institute based in the Philippines, have improved crop yields.
+Improved varieties of rice developed during the Green Revolution, including at the International Rice Research Institute based in Los Baños, Laguna Province, have improved crop yields.
 Crop yields have also improved due to increased use of fertilizers.
 Average productivity increased from 1.23 metric tons per hectare in 1961 to 3.59 metric tons per hectare in 2009.

-Harvest yields have increased significantly by using foliar fertilizer (Rc 62 -> 27% increase, Rc 80 -> 40% increase, Rc 64 -> 86% increase) based on PhilRice National Averages.
+Harvest yields have increased significantly by using foliar fertilizer (Rc 62 → 27% increase, Rc 80 → 40% increase, Rc 64 → 86% increase) based on PhilRice National Averages.

-The government has been promoting the production of Golden rice.
+The government has been promoting the production of golden rice.
+However, in April 2023, the Supreme Court of the Philippines issued a Writ of Kalikasan ordering the Department of Agriculture to stop the commercial distribution of genetically modified rice and eggplants in the country.

 The table below shows some of the agricultural products of the country per region.